7 Necessary Skills for the Adept Content Marketer

 |

-When you first get started in the content marketing game, you only need to know the basics: how to write a decent piece of content (or source one), how to publish it on your blog, and how to distribute it through your social media channels.
+When you first step into the world of content marketing, you only need to know the basics: how to write a decent piece of content (or source one), how to publish it on your blog, and how to distribute it through your social media channels.
 It's possible to build a foundation for any successful content campaign this way, but if you want to scale up your reach or start seeing a significant return on your investment, you'll need to step up your game.

 1. Research